Top 10 Tips for Maintaining Emotional Health in Stressful Times

 Med school can be extremely challenging under the best of circumstances.
 Add the stress of an unprecedented global pandemic, and it’s going to feel overwhelming to almost all medical students!
 While I’ve never personally experienced anything like this either, I do have 20 years of insight as an academic psychiatrist to lean on.
 Based on those lived experiences, here are my top 10 tips to maintaining your emotional health in these stressful times.

-2. Frequent check-ins with peer students.
+2. Incorporate frequent check-ins with peer students.
 One strategy to stave off loneliness is to increase how often you check in with your friends, family, and loved ones.
-As medical students you are all in a cohort of fellow medical students.
+As medical students, you are all in a cohort of fellow medical students.
 Include those people in your larger circle of community.

 3. Maximize collaboration while minimizing physical contact.
 Think about all the various technologies that have improved teamwork: phone → fax → email → conference calls → cell phones → video-conferencing → texting → cloud-based collaboration.
 Not one of the ones I’ve mentioned involves direct physical contact between the collaborators.
 Social media tools can be used for work collaboration too.